Dear Lead Investigator,

 Drawings of Dancing Men

-Drawing human stick figures without props will only give a little information, like an action (e.g. throwing) or who was present.
+Drawing human stick figures without props will only give a little information, like an action (e.g. throwing) or how many people were present.
 Or, in the case of an accident or self-caused event, you could treat the figure as both Subject and Foe!

 The Game is Afoot